-AP 5.6.5 - Waterworks Museum: Promote with Wessex Water plc extended opening of the Waterworks Museum through community volunteers and greater community use of the visitor area facilities, for example as a small café, outlet for local arts and crafts.
+AP 5.6.5 - Waterworks Museum: Promote in consultation with Wessex Water extended opening of the Waterworks Museum through community volunteers and greater community use of the visitor area facilities, for example as a small café, outlet for local arts and crafts, subject to operational and safety considerations

 AP 5.6.6 - Provision of Community Allotments and Village Green.
-Suitable sites be sought for the lease or purchase of land to provide a village green and community allotments.
+Suitable sites are sought for the lease or purchase of land to provide a village green and community allotments.
 Possible sites include land immediately to the north of Mission Hall Lane (currently owned by Wessex Water) and adjoining land in private ownership to the east of Plaisters Lane.